The-Social-Proof-Foundation/mys-core/crates/mys-framework/docs/mys_system/validator.md

 <code><a href="../mys_system/validator.md#mys_system_validator_mys_address">mys_address</a>: <b>address</b></code>
 </dt>
 <dd>
- The MySocial Address of the validator.
+ The Mys Address of the validator.
 This is the sender that created the Validator object, and also the address to send validator/coins to during withdraws.
 </dd>
 <dt>